-What is a Solderer or Brazer?
+What Do Solderer or Brazer Do?

-Career Description Braze or solder together components to assemble fabricated metal parts, using soldering iron, torch, or welding machine and flux.
+Job Description: Braze or solder together components to assemble fabricated metal parts, using soldering iron, torch, or welding machine and flux.

-A Day in the Life of a Solderer or Brazer
+Daily Life Of a Solderer or Brazer

 - Sweat together workpieces coated with solder.